mayankjha-purdue/mgmt590-assignment3-flask/README.md

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of the this hands-on training, students will be able to:

 - Understand client-server software architecture.